pallhelgi/codecat/README.md

     * DocumentModel
   * View Models

-    Contains the variables and lists needed to display in the views.
+    Contain the variables and lists needed to display in the views.
     * DashboardViewModel
     * ProjectViewModel
     * DocumentViewModel
     * AccountViewModel
-* Views

-  *See 'Views' map in the project*
+* Views *(See 'Views' map in the project)*

   Handles every view whicht the user sees while using the program.
 * Controllers